emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is alright but has room for improvement. ⚠️
 1. Has built in subs for most content. ✔️
 1. Site has movies and shows, but not much anime. ⚠️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌

+***
+## ReelZone
+### 10/22
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 7 servers, but they don't auto-switch if one fails, and you need to go back a page to try another. ❌
+1. Site does not have episode auto-next. ❌
+1. Sites UI has lots of room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌